bcgov/entity/docs/Way of Working/DevOps & Test-Automation.md

 - [x] Sprint 20: SRE DevOps Assessment (Thor) --- Recommendations and tickets to our backlog. - see tasks created in Epic
 - [ ] Sprint 21: Update DoD to include functional, integration test (Thor w.
 Scrum Master)
 - [ ] Sprint 22: Integration testing should be part of a User Story/ QA is part of a Scrum Team (Scrum Master)
---- We agreed that Thor will create user stories and link them to this Epic .
+* We agreed that Thor will create user stories and link them to this Epic.
-_----- Thor is working together with Roland Stens and John Lane -----_
+* Thor is working together with Roland Stens and John Lane.